faerlin-developer/portfolio/docs/kanban-board-react.md

     :simple-github: [Click here for GitHub repository](https://github.com/faerlin-developer/kanban-board-react)

-__Kanban Board with React__ is an application that lets users create tasks, organize them into four lanes (To Do, In Progress, Review, Completed), and move tasks forward or backward between lanes.
+This single-page web application lets users create tasks, organize them into four lanes (To Do, In Progress, Review, Completed), and move tasks forward or backward between lanes.
 It uses Vite as a built tool and React state with localStorage persistence, TailwindCSS for styling, and is built from modular components (Task, TaskForm, TaskList, Lane) for reusability.
 A Dockerfile is provided for easy deployment.

 ![](assets/kanban-board-react/sample.png)